Any description of a past event or any piece of story-telling would require you to use narrative tense.

 My colleague had gone out when I reached office.

-Past Perfect Continuous finds good use in essays and stories, specially of historical nature.
+Past Perfect Continuous finds good use in essays and stories, especially of a historical nature.
 This narrative tense can help you best describe an event/situation/action that has been happening.

 Used in the context of events of the past, the past perfect continuous tense (also known as the past perfect progressive tense) implies that an action/event that started in the past continued up until another time in the past.
 The past perfect continuous tense is structured in the following pattern: had been + the present participle form of the verb (-ing form) (had been+reading)